-In the Face of Death: Cannibalism at Sea
+In the Face of Death: I Killed All the Children

 Please indicate how confident you are about the judgement you've made above.